Click here to view our 2017 Wine Festival FAQs in addition to the below.

 If I want to make a proper day of it in Winchester, what can I do?

 Winchester is a beautiful, historic city with plenty to see and do.
 What’s more, its renowned Christmas market and ice rink is taking place just round the corner, in the Cathedral Close.
-If you feel peckish after the tasting, Winchester is packed with fantastic restaurants from established names like The Chesil Rectory, Black Rat, Palm Pan Asia, The Willow Tree, Corner House and Ghandi to newer venues like Rick Stein Winchester, River Cottage Winchester Canteen, Kyoto Kitchen, Côte, Manow Thai and Josie’s.
+If you feel peckish after the tasting, Winchester is packed with fantastic restaurants from established names like The Chesil Rectory, Black Rat, Palm Pan Asia, The Willow Tree, Corner House and Ghandi to newer venues like Rick Stein Winchester, River Cottage Winchester Canteen, Kyoto Kitchen, Côte, Manow Thai, Piquant and Josie’s.
 There’s also the farmers’ market on the Sunday in town.

 Are under 18s allowed?

-Sadly not.
-I’m afraid we can’t allow any children into the venue.
+Unfortunately, we can’t allow any children into the venue.
 If you’re lucky enough to look under 25, you will be asked for ID.
 Please don’t take offence, we have to do this.

 What about planning my travel?

-Winchester is likely to get extremely busy at this time of year, with the wine festival and Christmas market taking place.
+Winchester is extremely busy at this time of year, with the wine festival and Christmas market taking place.
 Please plan ahead and leave plenty of extra time.
 There are car parking options in town and at Park & Rides (the buses drop off near the Guildhall).
 But we’d advise public transport or taxis.
 See the location page for more details.

 Finally, why not consider staying over and making a weekend of it?
 There are many nice places to stay in and around Winchester.
 Accommodation in Winchester includes the Hotel du Vin, The Black Hole, No 5 Bridge Street, Wessex Mercure and Hannah’s B&B, while there are many great places outside the city.
 The King’s Head Hursley is run by wine lovers, for example.